phucvu-nyu/bst236/docs/chapter_workflow/git.md

 **Initial Repository Setup and Branch Creation**

 1. **Clone the Repository**
-      - Use `git clone` to download the remote repository to your local machine
+      - Use `git clone` to download the remote repository to your local machine.
+(If the Github repository is not from your collaborators, you need to fork the repository to your own account and clone the repository from your account.)

 2. **Create a New Working Branch**
       - Every new feature should be developed in a new branch